JavascriptPrograms/CURD_images_pagination_Typescript/README.md

     "dev": "nodemon --exec ts-node src/app.ts"
   }
 }
-# 9. Input Field transfor to the server with add EJS template engine
+# 9. Input Field transfer to the server with add EJS template engine
 install the package for node js npm install body-parser ejs add the middleware for body-parser configure :